 Level 4 - for those with a good background in Irish step dancing or other forms of percussive dance, where many movements will already be known, or easily picked up and we will work on building repertoire.

-All 4 levels are available in the shop.
+There are a number of home study courses available in the shop.

 Teaching online since May 2020 – join me and my growing community of dancers from all around the world.